-For nearly all TRICARE-Medicare beneficiaries, under most circumstances, there is no added value in purchasing Medicare prescription drug coverage if you have TRICARE.
+For nearly all Tricare-Medicare beneficiaries, under most circumstances, there is no added value in purchasing Medicare prescription drug coverage if you have Tricare.
 The exception to this general rule may be for those with limited incomes and assets who qualify for Medicare's extra help with prescription drug plan costs; such individuals may benefit by enrolling in a Medicare prescription drug plan.

-Medicare drug plan.
-They should consider monthly premiums, deductibles, co-pays and drug coverage under the different prescription drug plan options offered (also known as a formulary), including the TRICARE Pharmacy Program.
+Tricare-Medicare eligible beneficiaries, entitled to the Tricare Pharmacy benefit, need to consider a number of factors when deciding whether or not to enroll in a Medicare drug plan.
+They should consider monthly premiums, deductibles, co-pays and drug coverage under the different prescription drug plan options offered (also known as a formulary), including the Tricare Pharmacy Program.
 The Medicare Part D drug plan options will vary by location.

 Enrollment and Premiums

-If TRICARE eligibility is lost (for example, due to divorce, remarriage, etc.), you will have a Medicare prescription drug special enrollment period which begins the day you lose TRICARE coverage and ends 62 days after you lose TRICARE coverage.
+If Tricare eligibility is lost (for example, due to divorce, remarriage, etc.), you will have a Medicare prescription drug special enrollment period which begins the day you lose Tricare coverage and ends 62 days after you lose Tricare coverage.